tombastianello/kasa-spot-stream/Readme.md

 - `KASA_PASSWORD`: Your TP-Link Kasa password.
 - `SPOT_IP`: The local network IP address of your Spot Camera.

+The docker image can be found in the "packages" section of this repo.

 ## Home Assistant Configuration
 Home assistant can be pointed at this docker image adding the following lines to your configuration file (replace anything between <>):
 ```yaml